bpropelled/Laravel-Notes/README.md

 Important.  if you get an error running php artisan migrate warning you about the user table existing.  do this:

-Add this to the AppServiceProvider.php file
+Add this to the app/providers/AppServiceProvider.php file

 ```php
 use Illuminate\Support\Facades\Schema;